alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### Unit transformation methods

 These functions are the core of our class.
-They allow us to transform units and thus be able to interact between the map and the minimap .
+They allow us to transform units and thus be able to interact between the map and the minimap with its respective offset  `x_offset`.
 These formulas are related to the isometric world.
 You can get more information about isometric maps in this [link](https://gamedevelopment.tutsplus.com/tutorials/creating-isometric-worlds-a-primer-for-game-developers--gamedev-6511).

  - **Map Coordinates to Minimap Pixels Coordinate**
 ```cpp